sh3bu/PortPilot/README.md

 - Ability to specify a range of ports to scan

 #### Installation
-To install PyPortScan, simply clone the repository and install the required dependencies:
+To install PortPilot, simply clone the repository and install the required dependencies:

 ```
 git clone https://github.com/sh3bu/PortPilot.git